Peruvian Chicken

 chicken with green sauce.

 • Keep an eye on the chicken.
-Boneless chicken thighs cook faster than bone-in thighs.
-Have an instant-read thermometer at hand to know when the chicken is done.
+Boneless chicken thighs cook faster than bone-in thighs, so check often and pull the chicken from the oven when it reaches an internal temperature of 165F.

 Storage instructions